 - International Baccalaureate

 A maximum of 64 hours of community college coursework can be applied toward a KU degree.
 All community college courses transfer as lower-level credit.
 A bachelor's degree from KU requires 45 upper-level hours.
 All transfer hours are converted to semester hours if necessary.
 You can see how courses from area community colleges transfer to KU with our community college transfer guides.

 Courses are matched as closely as possible by topic, but different schools may designate different levels of credit for the same course.
 KU grants the level of credit defined by the originating institution.
 A lower-level course completed at your original institution may match an upper-level course at KU, but it would still retain lower-level credit on your transcript, and vice versa.

 If you completed an associate's or bachelor's degree at another institution, your courses will be evaluated individually to see whether they are eligible for KU credit and whether they satisfy KU Core Goals.
 Once you've been admitted, you can review your Degree Progress Report online and meet with an academic advisor during Orientation to discuss any remaining course requirements before you enroll.

 If you enroll in a KU math course for the fall term and are taking a required prerequisite course over the summer at another institution, it is your responsibility to make sure the transferring institution can generate an official copy of your transcript, including a grade for the transfer math course, and mail it in time to arrive at the KU Office of Admissions by Aug.
 13. Otherwise, you may be dropped from your fall math course at KU.

-If you earned a grade of D+ or below (or the equivalent for your institution), your transfer credit may not be applied toward a degree.
-If the course is otherwise transferable, grades of D+, D, D-, and F (or their equivalents) are used to calculate your cumulative transfer GPA.
-You may appeal a credit decision by submitting the proper form.
+If you earned a grade of D+ or below (or equivalent at your institution), your transfer credit may not be applied toward a degree.
+If the course is otherwise transferable, grades of D+, D, D- and F (or their equivalents) are used to calculate your cumulative transfer GPA.